rylagek/pack_everything/builders/vbox/README.md

-2. When testing a build you may find that it will finish in under 10 seconds with the message "Builds finished but no artifacts were created" This is because there is already an artifact made for that operating system and you must use a flag to delete it  prior to building (ex: packer build -force packer)
+2. When testing a build you may find that it will finish in under 10 seconds with the message "Builds finished but no artifacts were created" This is because there is already an artifact made for that operating system and you must use a flag to delete it or make a new file prior to building (best practice is to use `-var` and change the location of the artifact so your "best build" is safe should the new build fail)

 Known Issues